dachande/djdb/README.md

 #### Part of an album

-If used as part of an album the relation to the download model should not be set as the download relation is being managed through the release model instead.
+If used as part of an album the relation to the download model should not be set as the download relation is being managed through the album model instead.

 #### Part of a recording